-Mice nuisance is dangerous and can also be harmful for your health.
-Mice can transmit diseases, which are then spread through your home or business premises through, for example, mice feces.
-These bugs can also cause damage because they gnaw themselves through everything.
-They don’t even do this to be annoying, but as a mechanism to grind their teeth.
+Mice nuisance in your home is not nothing and can also be harmful to your health and cause a lot of stress.
+Mice can transmit diseases, which are then spread through your home through, for example, mouse droppings, urine and saliva.
+These critters can also cause damage, because they gnaw through everything.
+They don’t even do this to be annoying, but as a mechanism to sharpen their teeth.
 This gnawing damage can also be on the bark of the base of young trees or on turf or arable land.

-Just like rabbits, mice reproduce quickly, this means that an incipient mouse plague can become very large in no time.
-In the worst case, mice can also indulge their gnawing behavior on electrical wires and this can cause a fire.
+Mice reproduce quickly, so that a starting mouse infestation can become very large in no time.
+In the worst case, mice can indulge their gnawing behavior on electrical wires and this would cause a short circuit or fire.

-Protect Pest Control advises you especially for these reasons to take the control of mice very seriously and to have the pest controlled carefully.
-We will help you remove the mice.
+For these reasons, Protect Pest Control advises you to take mice control very seriously and to have the pest controlled carefully.

-Salmonella, Leptospirosis and the Hantavirus.
-A selection of diseases that a mouse can carry and that can be transmitted to humans through saliva, urine or feces.
-These pathogens can cause food poisoning, Weil’s disease or numerous viruses on contact through skin or contaminated food.
+Salmonella, leptospirosis and hantavirus.
+A selection of diseases that a mouse can carry and that can be transmitted to humans through urine, saliva or faeces.
+These pathogens can cause food poisoning, transfer bacteria or numerous viruses when contacted through skin or contaminated food.

-Mice also often cause damage due to their extreme gnawing behavior.
-They eat around 5 grams in small bites at a time and have a talent for finding food supplies.
-Because of all these little bits, there is often a good chance that multiple types of food will be affected and pathogens can be transmitted.
-Once affected, the food is no longer edible, because the risk of contamination and transmission of bacteria is too big.
-Protect Pest Control therefore advises you to throw this food away to be safe.
+Mice also often cause damage due to their extreme gnawing behaviour.
+They eat around 3 to 5 grams in small bites a day and have a knack for finding food supplies.
+Because of all these little bits, there is often a good chance that several types of food will be affected and pathogens can be transmitted.
+Once affected, the food is no longer edible, because the risk of contamination and transfer of bacteria is then too great.
+Protect Pest Control therefore advises you to throw this food away just to be on the safe side.

-Apart from these problems, there is often also immaterial damage to people who come into contact with mice.
-Many people have a certain fear of these animals or become restless.
-It can also shock you when a mouse suddenly shoots past you at an unexpected moment.
-After all, people sometimes find it difficult to give in to the mouse problem, because they fear that it has to do with poor hygiene.
+Apart from these problems, there is also often immaterial damage to people who come into contact with mice.
+Many people have a certain fear of these animals or they become restless.
+You can also be shocked if a mouse suddenly shoots past you, precisely at an unexpected moment.
+Finally, people sometimes find it difficult to admit to the mouse problem, because they are afraid that this has to do with poor hygiene.
 This definitely doesn’t have to be the case, because mice just like dry, warm places where they can find food.

-There are different types of mice that can disturb you.
-The common house mouse (or Mus musculus L.) can be recognized by its rather small legs and head, with quite large ears.
-The body is about 7-10 cm long without the tail, which is about the same or sometimes longer.
-They weigh between 15 – 30 grams and are light brown to dark gray on their back.
-Their belly often has a lighter color.
-A house mouse lives for around a year and is mainly active at night.
+There are different types of mice that can be a nuisance to you.
+You can recognize the common house mouse (or Mus musculus L.) by its rather small legs and head, with fairly large ears.
+The body is about 7–10 cm long without the tail, which counts about the same or is sometimes longer.
+They weigh between 15–30 grams and are light brown to dark gray on their backs.
+Their belly is often a lighter color.
+A house mouse lives an average of one year and is mainly active at night.

-A female gives birth on average 6 to 10 times in her life and gives birth to 5 or 6 young at a time.
-A young mouse is fully sexually mature after 2 months and since the gestation period of a mouse is only 3 weeks the population can increase very quickly.
+A female gives birth on average 6 to 10 times in her life and gives birth to 5 or 8 cubs each time.
+A mouse young is already fully sexually mature after 2 months and since the gestation period of a mouse is only 3 weeks, the population can increase very quickly.

-The wood mouse (or Apodemus sylvaticus L.) is, in contrast to the house mouse, quite robust.
-It has a pointed muzzle, large protruding ears, a long tail and large black eyes.
-The body is approximately 7.4-10.7 cm long without the tail, which measures approximately 7.3-11.5 cm.
+The wood mouse (aka Apodemus sylvaticus L.) is, in contrast to the house mouse, quite strong.
+It has a pointed muzzle, large ears, a long tail and large black eyes.
+The body is about 7–10 cm long without the tail, which measures about 7–11 cm.
 The wood mouse has a light yellow-brown to dark brown back, with a light belly.
 The back and ventral side are typically marked by an orange-brown dividing line.
-The tail skin of the field mouse is paper thin in places.
-If you grab a wood mouse by the tail, chances are that the skin will be stripped off.
+The wood mouse’s tail skin is paper thin in places.
+If you grab a wood mouse by the tail, there is a good chance that the skin will be stripped off.

-A female gives birth on average 2 to 4 times a year and gives birth to 7 young at a time.
+A female gives birth on average 2 to 4 times a year and gives birth to up to 7 young at a time.
 Wood mice are real diggers and climbers and because of their long hind legs they can jump 60 – 65 cm high and 40 – 80 cm far.
-They prefer forest edges with dense undergrowth, open woodland areas with undergrowth or gardens with trees and scrub.
+They prefer forest edges with dense undergrowth, open woodland areas with shrubs or gardens with trees and shrubs.

-A characteristic of wood mice is that they often drag food boxes with stones.
+Characteristic for wood mice is that they often drag food boxes full of stones.

-The field mouse (aka Microtus arvalis Pallas.)
-Has a tail that is much shorter than the body.
-It only takes up ⅓ of the body.
-He has a plump build, with a plump muzzle, eyes and ears hidden in the fur, and appears short-haired, smooth.
-The body is approximately 9.5 – 12 cm long without the tail.
-The field mouse can be recognized by a brown to gray-brown back with color variations up to black.
+The field mouse (aka Microtus arvalis Pallas.) has a tail that is much shorter than the body.
+This takes up only ⅓ of the body.
+He has a plump build, with a plump muzzle, eyes and ears hidden in the fur, and a smooth, short-haired appearance.
+The body is about 9–12 cm long without the tail.
+You can recognize the field mouse by a brown to gray-brown back with color variations up to black.
 The belly is often lighter to light brown.

 Field mice are excellent diggers and prefer to live in dry, sunny and sheltered places.
 Usually places with rough and dense vegetation.
 Only the top edge of the field mouse is clearly visible, because otherwise it is a stocky mouse that looks more like a ball of fur.

-During the day these nocturnal animals will not show themselves quickly, but you can often hear them on the base of sounds in the evening or during the night.
-In addition, they will leave evidence of eaten packaging and sometimes even wiring.
+During the day these nocturnal animals will not easily show themselves, but you can often hear them on the basis of sounds in the evening or during the night.
+In addition, they will leave evidence of corroded packaging and sometimes even wiring.
 Protect Pest Control advises you to contact us as soon as possible in case of the following signals.

-Especially when you find mouse droppings in the rooms, because this is fairly concrete evidence that there are several mice in the area.
-A mouse will leave about 50 to 80 droppings per day and you can find these in all places where the mice eat and walk.
-They look like large sprinkles and if the droppings are still soft, there is a strong suspicion that the mouse plague is active.
-In any case, Protect Pest Control advises you to clean up the mouse droppings as soon as possible, but that you do not touch them and be careful with contact when cleaning.
-It is also wise to check that area sometime afterwards, because this seems to be part of the habitat of the mice.
-Most droppings are found in places with food supplies, near kitchen cupboards or along the wall.
+Especially when you find mouse droppings in the rooms, because this is quite concrete evidence that there are several mice in the area.
+A mouse will leave several droppings a day and you can find these in all places where the mice eat and walk.
+They look like large sprinkles and if the droppings are still soft and often black, there is a strong suspicion that the mouse plague is active.
+Protect Pest Control advises you in any case to clean up the mouse droppings as soon as possible, but that you do not touch them and be careful with contact when cleaning.
+It is also wise to check that area afterwards, because this is apparently part of the mice’s living environment.
+Many droppings are often found in places with food supplies, near kitchen cupboards and or along the wall.

-This is also the case with gnawing damage, which you can recognize by the shape of grooves that are about a millimeter apart.
-Indoors you can often find gnawing damage to furniture, baseboards or plastic containers where food is stored.
-If you find gnawing damage on wiring, contact Protect Pest Control immediately, as this can cause a fire in some cases.
+You can also often find gnawing damage to furniture, baseboards or plastic containers where food is stored.
+If you find gnawing damage to your food supplies or cabling, please contact Protect Pest Control as soon as possible.

-Because mice are curious, inquisitive creatures, they often roam all over the rooms in the dark.
-A mouse’s vision is not as good as their sense of smell and hearing, so they don’t need light.
+Because mice are curious, inquisitive creatures, they often walk through the entire room in the dark.
+A mouse’s sight isn’t as good as their sense of smell and hearing, so they don’t need light.

-You’ve probably heard it: if you see one mouse, there are certainly more.
-This is not a fable.
+You’ve probably heard it: if you see one mouse, there are definitely more.
+This is not a myth.
 Mice live in groups and like to build their nests near food and water.
 They use twigs, paper, gnawed cardboard or insulation material for this.
 Their own hair is also used.
-It can easily happen that groups of mice can produce around 2,000 offspring a year and the plague cannot be exterminated as easily at that point.
-Protect Pest Control therefore takes a mouse plague very seriously and considers control in living areas necessary.
+It can easily happen that groups of mice can produce around 2,000 offspring per year and the plague can no longer be countered so easily at that time.
+Protect Pest Control therefore takes a mouse infestation very seriously and considers control in living areas necessary.

 House mice are mainly found in buildings and often live above ceilings.
-Scratching noises in the evening are often caused by mice foraging for food.
+Scratching noises in the evenings are often caused by mice looking for food.
 They can make themselves very small and fit through small holes, sometimes as small as a pencil.
-Cavity walls often provide nice climbing walls for the mouse and that is how they get from one floor to another; these are also sounds that you can pay attention to.
+Cavity walls often provide fun climbing walls for the mouse and that’s how they get from one floor to the other.

-Protect Pest Control can exterminate the mouse plague in a very reliable way and help you with prevention now and for the future.
-Leaving a mouse plague untreated is strongly unrecommended, because the mouse plague can run into the thousands and the risks of transmitting diseases can no longer be prevented.
+Protect Pest Control can combat the mouse plague in a very reliable and professional manner and help you with prevention, prevention and advice to prevent this in the future.
+Leaving a mouse infestation untreated is strongly discouraged, because a mouse infestation can reach high numbers, making a mouse infestation more difficult to control.

 Protect Pest Control is a professional pest controller and uses safe and successful ways to control a mouse infestation.
-Trying to exterminate the pest yourself is often insufficient, because you will then only remove the mice that allow themselves to be caught.
-The nests that then hide in the cavity walls or floors often remain untreated.
+Trying to combat the infestation yourself is often insufficient, because this requires some experience and the resources in the store are not sufficient and often only treat the symptoms.